Trevor-Davis/documentation/production-ready-deployment-steps.md

 ---

-### Subscription
+### Identify - Subscription
 The subscription you plan to use for the deployment.
 You can either create a new subscription or re-use an existing one.

 **NOTE:** This subscription must be associated with a Microsoft Enterprise Agreement.

+---

-### Resource Group
+### Identify - Resource Group
 Generally, a new resource group will be created for AVS and it is supporting Azure components, but this is not a requirement.

+---

-### Region
+### Identify - Region
 Identify which region you want AVS deployed, please see the [Azure Products Available By Region Guide](https://azure.microsoft.com/en-us/global-infrastructure/services/?products=azure-vmware-cloudsimple).

+---

-### Resource Name
+### Identify - Resource Name
-This is a friendly name which you will call your AVS private cloud.
+This is a friendly name which you will title your AVS private cloud.

+---

-### Size Nodes
+### Identify - Size Nodes
-Identify which size nodes you want to build out your AVS with.
+Which size nodes you want to build out your AVS with.
 [See AVS documentation for a complete list](https://docs.microsoft.com/en-us/azure/azure-vmware/concepts-private-clouds-clusters#hosts).

+---

 ### Number of Hosts
 How many hosts will you build out the AVS cluster with.
 The minimum node count is 3, maximum is 16 per cluster.
 See [this link](https://docs.microsoft.com/en-us/azure/azure-vmware/concepts-private-clouds-clusters#clusters) for more details.

+---

 ### vCenter Admin Password
 During the deployment you will be prompted to define the vCenter admin password.